robertocmfgt/obsidian/README.md

-This is an easy deploy docker compose file that will spin up a Obsidian.
-Spin it up as a stack in Portainer or deploy using your favorite linux distibution using docker.
+This is a easy to deploy docker compose file that will spin up a the Obsidian application.
+Spin it up as a stack in Portainer or deploy using your favorite linux distribution using docker.